Please do not use any of the licensed supplies without purchasing them first.

 Layer > Layer mask > Reveal All

-CTRL/CMD + click on your frame layer’s thumbnail in the layers pallet.
+CTRL/CMD + click on your frame layer’s thumbnail in the layers panel.
 This will select the pixels of the frame.
 (You can also right click the thumbnail and choose “select pixels”)

-Now click on the mask of your tube layer in the layers pallet.
+Now click on the mask of your tube layer in the layers panel.

 Use your eraser tool and erase the bottom portion of the tube in your tag.